Alexch92/Liferay-Hook/README.md

 # Liferay-Hook
- - Created as Liferay Project Plugin
+ - Created as Liferay Project Plugin in eclipse